Bill Lucky

 William Henry Lucky Jr. (August 24, 1931 – January 9, 2012) was an American professional football defensive tackle.
 He played professionally in the National Football League (NFL) for one season, 1955, with the Green Bay Packers.
-Lucky played college football for Baylor University before being drafted by the Cleveland Browns in the fifth round of the 1954 NFL draft.
+Lucky played college football for Baylor University before being drafted 60th overall by the Cleveland Browns in the fifth round of the 1954 NFL draft.